Playa del Carmen: Riviera Maya's Expat Paradise Meets Tourist Invasion | CoraTravels

 Unique experiences

 Cenote Swimming: Hidden jungle sinkholes, locals know free access spots vs touristy commercialized ones, crystal clear freshwater and stalactites.
 Cozumel Ferry Day Trip: Island diving paradise 45-minute ferry ride, locals commute daily, tourists snorkel and eat.
 Quinta Avenida People Watching: Main pedestrian avenue, locals (expats) drink coffee watching tourist circus, overpriced but entertainment value.
 Taqueria Hunting: Finding authentic tacos away from tourist zone, locals eat where Mexican workers eat, west of highway reality check.
 Coco Bongo Show: Vegas-style spectacle, locals (workers) perform for tourists, criticized but undeniably entertaining, expensive party experience.
-Cenote Diving: Advanced underwater cave diving, locals (dive instructors) lead tourists through limestone labyrinths, world-class unique experience.
+Cenote Diving: Advanced underwater cave diving, locals (dive instructors) lead tourists through limestone labyrinths, world-class unique experience offering access to the region's vast underground cave systems.
 Playa Mamitas Beach Club: See and be seen beach party, locals (beautiful people) pose and dance, Instagram content factory.
 Mercado Municipal: Local market west of highway, locals shop for produce and prepared food, tourists rarely venture here, authentic Playa.
+Day Trip to Chichén Itzá: Visit the Pre-Hispanic City of Chichén Itzá, a UNESCO World Heritage Site and one of the New Seven Wonders of the World, locals arrange tours from Playa showcasing the greatest Mayan pyramid and ancient astronomical observatory.

 Local markets